-The current chairperson of the LPAG and moderator of the BPAN is Dr Diab Haddad.
-For further details regarding both The London Paediatric Allergy Group the British Paediatric Allergy Network, including for requests to join, please contact using the link below.
+The current group chair and moderator of the BPAN is Dr Emily Derrick.
+For further details regarding both the British Paediatric Allergy Network, including requests to join, please contact us using the link below.

 The Midlands Paediatric Allergy Group (MPAG) is a group of health professionals from secondary and tertiary care, and aspiring to include primary care, working in a coordinated manner, unconstrained by existing professional and Trust boundaries, to support the equitable provision of high quality clinically effective paediatric allergy services to children in the Midlands.

 General Paediatricians, Paediatric Respiratory Physicians, Immunologists, Clinical nurse specialists, Dietitians, Psychologists & Primary Care Professionals (with interest in allergy).

 The membership will be restricted to the teams in the Midlands, but external professionals can attend the educational programmes should they wish to do so.